Human Trafficking Survivor Settles Lawsuit Against Motel Where She Was Held Captive

 Together, they checked into the Shangri-La Motel in Seekonk, Mass.
 Once they closed the door, he suddenly turned violent.

 "I was held against my will for several days, and during that, he sexually assaulted me nonstop.
 He had burned me on my privates," Ricchio says.
-"He had cut me, he didn't allow me to eat or drink, it was truly a nightmare.
+"He had cut me; he didn't allow me to eat or drink.
+It was truly a nightmare.
 Along with him telling me that I was going to be a prostitute to make him income."

-At least twice while she was held captive, Ricchio claims motel employees saw her in distress, but failed to intervene.
+At least twice while she was held captive, Ricchio claims motel employees saw her in distress but failed to intervene.
 Ricchio ultimately escaped, and her abuser was arrested and sentenced to prison.

 Then, Ricchio did something novel.